andrew/ultimate-awesome/README.md

 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-topic-models](https://github.com/jonaschn/awesome-topic-models) - ✨ Awesome - A curated list of amazing Topic Models (implementations, libraries, and resources).
-- [awesome-kagi-css](https://github.com/kawaiier/awesome-kagi-css) - A collection of custom Kagi themes with screenshots.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.
 - [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.